jtdingx/locomotion_nlp_kmp_pybullet_python/README.md

 The Pinocchio dynamic library is used for robot-computation

-NLP_step_locomotion: adjust step location and step timing, solved by SDP using MOSEK optimization tool
+NLP: adjust step location and step timing, solved by SDP using MOSEK optimization library

-KMP: natural leg trajectory generation
+KMP: natural leg trajectory generation by learning from demo.